philsch/graphql-error-tracking-extension/README.md

 ## Usage

-* Install the npm package as a dependency
+* Install the npm package as a dependency `npm i graphql-error-tracking-extension --save`
 * Add this extension and the request to the GraphQL context like this:

 ```js